owddm/owddm.github.io/README.md

-# OWDDM Site in Nuxt3
+# OWDDM Site built with AstroJS and Vue

 ## Setup

 Make sure to install the dependencies: